mdbloice/Pyrea/README.md

 ### API

 **Please note that Pyrea is work in progress.
-The API may change from version to version in the coming weeks, which may introduce breaking changes to legacy code.**
+The API may change from version to version in the coming weeks, which could introduce breaking changes.**

 In Pyrea, your data are organised in to views.
 A view consists of the data in the form of a 2D matrix, and an associated clustering algorithm (a *clusterer*).